antoinebidault/DataQuery.Net/Readme.md

 ![Logo dataquery](logo-dataquery.png)
 # DataQuery.Net
 The data query is an ASP.Net Core library for querying dynamically huge database using a basic querying language similar to Google analytics's API Explorer querying language (dimensions, metrics, filters...) .
 This tool was particularly useful for building a custom analytic tools on a bug database using millions of lines.
+If you need to do lots of dynamics queries, time series, pie charts, this library can be particularly useful.

+# Disclaimer
+Use it at your own risk, this library is still WIP and needs some refactoring, testing improvements.

 # Prerequisite
 You need an SQL database on SQL Server 2012+